hosuzuki/log/0_daily/3_mar.md

 - worked on the 42 project for 6.5 hours :100:
 - 14 contributions on GitHub :100:
-- understood how doubly circular linked list works by playing with a sample code
+- understood how doubly circular linked list works by playing with a sample code:100:

+<br><h3>:pushpin: 3/11</h3>
+:dart: Plan
+- work on the push_swap project for 5 hours
+- 10 contributions on GitHub
+- understand how quick sort and bucket sort work